forcecore/CsfStuff/README.md

 Usage: ./csf2str INPUT.csf OUTPUT.str
 ```

-* This will read INPUT.csf and convert it as OUTPUT.str.
+* This will read INPUT.csf and convert it to OUTPUT.str.
 * However, the STR file is not enough to fully reconstruct the CSF file.
-To prevent the information loss, csf2str will create two extra files.
+To prevent information loss, csf2str will create two extra files.
-  * meta.json contains string table's language information.
+  * meta.json contains the string table's language information.
-  * extra_data.json contains extra data tag attached to label entries in the string table.
-In case you are wondering what extra data is, those from ra2md.csf looks like the following:
+  * extra_data.json contains extra data tags attached to label entries in the string table.
+In case you are wondering what extra data is, those from ra2md.csf look like the following:

 ```
   "VOX:aprotr1": "aprotr1e",